Data protection

 Name : User[user_cookie_rules]

-Purpose: This cookie saves your consent to the use of cookies.
+Purpose of use: This cookie stores your consent to the use of cookies.

 Value: GA1.2.69759879.1589470706

-Purpose: By default, analytics.js uses the _ga cookie to save the user ID.
-Basically, it serves to differentiate between website visitors.
+Purpose of use: By default, analytics.js uses the cookie _ga to store the user ID.
+Basically, it is used to distinguish between website visitors.
 This is a cookie from Google Analytics.

 How long and where is the data stored?

 All data collected is stored within the legal retention period.
-This obligation can last between three and ten years.
+This period can last between three and ten years.

 Klarna/Sofort GmbH tries to store data only within the EU or the European Economic Area (EEA).
-If data is transferred outside of the EU/EEA, data protection must comply with the GDPR and the country must be in an EU adequacy decision.
+If data is transferred outside the EU/EEA, data protection must comply with the GDPR and the country must be subject to an EU adequacy decision.

 How can I delete my data or prevent data storage?

-You can revoke your consent to Klarna processing personal data at any time.
-You always have the right to information, correction and deletion of your personal data.
-To do this, you can simply contact the company's data protection team by sending an email to datenschutz@sofort.com.
+You can withdraw your consent for Klarna to process personal data at any time.
+You also always have the right to information, correction and deletion of your personal data.
+To do so, you can simply contact the company's data protection team by email at datenschutz@sofort.com.

-You can manage, delete or deactivate possible cookies used by Sofortüberweisung in your browser.
+You can manage, delete or deactivate any cookies that Sofortüberweisung uses in your browser.
 This works in different ways depending on your preferred browser.
-Under the "Cookies" section you will find the relevant links to the relevant instructions for the most popular browsers.
+Under the "Cookies" section you will find the relevant links to the respective instructions for the most popular browsers.

-We therefore offer to process contractual or legal relationships (Art.
-6 Para.
-1 lit. b DSGVO) In addition to the conventional bank/credit institutions, we also offer the payment service provider Sofortüberweisung.
+We therefore offer services for the handling of contractual or legal relationships (Art.
+6 para.
+1 lit. b GDPR) In addition to the traditional bank/credit institutions, we also offer the payment service provider Sofortüberweisung.
 The successful use of the service also requires your consent (Art.
-6 Para.
+6 para.
 1 lit. a GDPR) , insofar as the acceptance of cookies is necessary for the use.

-If you want to find out more about the data processing by the company Sofort GmbH, we recommend the data protection declaration at https://www.sofort.de/datenschutz.html .
+If you would like to learn more about data processing through the “Sofortüberweisung” of the company Sofort GmbH, we recommend that you read the privacy policy at https://www.sofort.de/datenschutz.html .

 Stripe Privacy Policy